Angela Taylor (basketball)

-Angela Taylor (born 1971 or 1972) is a retired basketball executive for the WNBA between the 1990s and 2010s.
+Angela Taylor (born 1971 or 1972) is an American retired basketball executive for the WNBA between the 1990s and 2010s.
 Taylor worked at the WNBA's New York City headquarters in multiple executive roles from 1997 to 2006, after she worked as an assistant coach for university basketball teams in the mid-1990s.
 Taylor worked in business development for the Minnesota Lynx as the vice president from 2006 to 2008.
 Taylor was the general manager for the Washington Mystics from October 2008 to October 2010, and for the Atlanta Dream from January 2014 to August 2016.
 Taylor moved to culinary tourism in 2016 after starting a business in Boise, Idaho.

 Early life and education

 Angela Taylor was born in Mountain Home, Idaho, in the early 1970s.
 Her childhood dream was to join the National Basketball Association, and to work for the Chicago Bulls as the general manager.
 Taylor attended Stanford University during the early 1990s for a Bachelor of Economics degree.
 She played for the Stanford University team, that won the 1990 NCAA Division I women's basketball tournament, and the 1992 NCAA Division I women's basketball tournament.
 She was one of the team's captains in 1992.
 She graduated from Stanford in 1993.
 Taylor completed a Master of Business Administration in 2002 from the NYU Stern School of Business.